NeuroDataDesign/fngs-archive/status/proposal.md

 - Funding: SIMPLEX
 - Societal stuff?: No special needs for adoption

-##### What scientific questions will we answered?
+##### What scientific questions will be answered?

 How can we maximize pipeline reliability and discriminability while maintaining high performance and memory efficiency?

-How many scans does it take (1 rsfMRI, 1 task fMRI, 2 task fMRI and 1 rsfMRI, etc) to reliably diagnose psychiatric disorders?
+How many scans does it take and what types of scans (1 rsfMRI, 1 task fMRI, 2 task fMRI and 1 rsfMRI, etc) to reliably diagnose psychiatric disorders?

+Can we effectively consider population metrics as they relate to connectivity (ie, can we link intelligence, mental disorders, growth and development rates, etc)?

+Is it possible to remove the psychiatric analysis component entirely from psychiatry (ie, can we make a brain scan the most reliable measure to the point where patients don't even need an evaluation)?

+Are there people who have brain connectivity that resembles that of a psychiatric disorder, yet don't display the symptoms/haven't been diagnosed?
+What are the implications (ie, will they be diagnosed?
+With what probability will they develop the disorder?
+Etc) of their connectivity on their long term prognosis?

 ##### What deliverable will we provide to the global citizens?